 He produced the climate change documentary Everything’s Cool that debuted at the Sundance Film Festival in 2007.
 From 2002 to 2003, he worked with Conservation International to create a market for carbon credits from avoided deforestation projects.

-Adam is a director of Rockefeller Philanthropy Advisors and is a Trustee of the Brooklyn Academy of Music, Yad Hanadiv, the Harmony Institute, Bang on a Can and the Wolfensohn Family Foundation.
-He is a member of the Council on Foreign Relations and also serves on the Investment Committee of the Rockefeller Brothers Fund.
-Adam earned a B.A. from Princeton University and an M.E.M. from the Yale School of Forestry and Environmental Studies.
+Prior to 2002, Adam composed music for numerous films, television commercials, and theater productions, as founder and CEO of “Red Ramona,” an award winning music and sound design studio in New York City.
+He is a trustee of the Brooklyn Academy of Music, Yad Hanadiv and Bang on a Can.
+He is a member of the Council on Foreign Relations.
+Adam earned a B.A. from Princeton University and a Master of Environmental Management from the Yale School of Forestry and Environmental Studies.